bachmanna/opentaps-crm2/wordpress/contact-form-7-crm2/readme.txt

 == Description ==

+Integrates WordPress Contact Form 7 with opentaps CRM2, your free web/mobile/social CRM.

-Post the contact form 7 data (first name, last name, company, phone, email, comments only) into CRM2.
-Requires client domain and auth token of CRM2 to post the information.
+This plugin posts the contact form 7 fields (first name, last name, company, phone, email, comments only) into CRM2.

 == Installation ==

+1. Sign up for an account at opentaps.com
+2. Upload plugin to your blog
+3. Activate it
-Upload plugin to your blog, Activate it, then enter your [crm2.opentaps.com client domain and auth token].(http://crm2.opentaps.com)
+4. Enter your crm2.opentaps.com client domain and auth token.
+See http://bit.ly/1BEqsS7